peterspackman/blog/docs/awscc_workshop/1-pair-energies.md

 # First the monomer.
 In principle, you only need
 # to run it once, but we keep it for clarity.
 # --------------------------------------------
-! wb97x def2-qzvp VeryTightSCF PModel
+! hf 3-21g VeryTightSCF PModel
 %id "monomer"
 * xyz 0 1
 O   -0.702196054  -0.056060256   0.009942262